-- Peak period travel time savings estimated at around 10 minutes per vehicle for Kapiti to/from Wellington, 15 minutes Kapiti to/from Hutt, five to seven minutes Porirua to/from Hutt Valley.
+- Peak period travel time savings estimated at around 10 minutes per vehicle for Kapiti to/from Wellington, 15 minutes Kapiti to/from the Hutt Valley, five to seven minutes Porirua to/from the Hutt Valley.

-- Important arterial connections for residential and light commercial areas in Porirua east to the SH network.
+- Important arterial connections for residential and light commercial areas in Porirua East to the State Highway network.

 How will the Wellington region benefit?